-3.3.2 Fire separation of buildings
+3.3.1 Fire separation of buildings\

-Where external walls of emergency disaster recovery buildings, which are to be used as sleeping accommodations, are to be located more than 900mm from an allotment boundary or more than 1800mm from other buildings on the same allotment: they are not required to be designed or constructed to achieve a Fire Resistance Level (FRL) and openings in those external walls are not required to be protected.
+Where external walls of supported community-based houses are located more than 900mm from an allotment boundary or more than 1.8m from other buildings on the same allotment, they are not required to be designed or constructed to achieve a Fire Resistance Level (FRL) as determined by the BCA.
+Additionally, although openings in those external walls are not required to be protected, a fire risk assessment and alternative solution will be required where the distance does not comply with the DtS provisions of the BCA.

-3.3.3 Fire Hydrants in Buildings greater than 500m^{2}
+3.3.2 Fire Hydrants in Buildings greater than 500m \

-Where the floor area of an emergency disaster recovery building is greater than 500m2, but less than 750m2, and is located in a residential area served by street hydrants, a dedicated fire hydrant system to serve the building is not required, provided at least one street hydrant is located a maximum distance of 120m from the rear of the allotment.
+Where the floor area of a supported community-based house is greater than 500m, but less than 750m, and is located in a residential area served by street hydrants, a dedicated fire hydrant system to serve the building is not required, provided at least one street fire hydrant is located a maximum distance of 120m from the rear of the allotment.